Have you ever wondered how machines protect themselves from sudden overload or excessive force?

 In both scenarios, the shear pin is the tool that directly interacts with the component under test.
 As such, its material, geometry, and precision directly influence test results.

-Why Choosing the Right Shear Pin Matters
+Why Choosing the Right Shear Pin Matters?

 Choosing the right shear pin is essential to achieving reliable and repeatable bond testing results.
 A poorly selected or worn shear pin can lead to: